polyaxon/polyaxon/site/docs/core/quick-start/scale.md

 this file defines a matrix, in this case a matrix with grid search algorithm.
 It uses the same component and Polyaxon validate the space search generated against the inputs and outputs defined in the component to validate the params.
-The Polyaxon will generate multiple operations based on the search space, and it will manage their execution using a pipeline.
+Polyaxon will generate multiple operations based on the search space, and it will manage their execution using a pipeline.

 Polyaxon provides several generators for defining a [search space](/docs/automation/optimization-engine/params/) and several [search algorithms for hyperparameter tuning](/docs/automation/optimization-engine/).